cloudfoundry/docs-bosh/content/links.md

 - deployment contains multiple components that are expected to communicate between each other and there is no benefit for the operator to configure these connections explicitly

 ### Explicit Linking {: #explicit }

-When there are multiple providers of the same `type` in a deployment, or a link from a different deployment is needed by a consuming job in this deployment, the consumer can specify the source in the deployment manifest.  *Explicit linking* is defined as specifying the consumer in the deployment manifest.
+*Explicit linking* is defined as specifying the consumer in the deployment manifest.
 The consumer will be matched on both name and type.

+There are two use cases that require the use of *explicit* linking.
+* To distinguish between multiple providers of the same `type` in a deployment.
+* To consume a link provided by a different deployment.

 #### Consumers

 Explicitly defined consumers can have the following optional properties:

 * **from** [String]: Overrides the name of the provider to consume.
 This should match the name defined in the provider's release spec or the name defined by provider's `as` property in the manifest.
 * **deployment** [String]: The name of the deployment to consume from.
-If the deployment provided does not exist, it will fail with an error.
-If the name specified is the same as the current deployment, it will be considered non-cross-deployment.
+If the deployment provided does not exist, the consumer will fail with an error.
+The default value for this property is the name of the current deployment, which means that consumers are expected to be in the same deployment as the provider.
-* **network** [String]: The name of a network used by the provider.
+* **network** [String]: Network to be used by the consumer.
+This must match the name of one of the networks defined by the provider.
+The default value is the provider's default network.
 See [custom network linking](#custom-network).
-* **ip_addresses** [Boolean]: *Default is false* Boolean for preferring usage of ip addresses instead of DNS names.
-In cases such as dynamic network, ip addresses are not available and will still return DNS names.
+* **ip_addresses** [Boolean]: Instructs the director to use ip addresses instead of DNS names.
+This property is ignored in the case of dynamic networks, which always use DNS addresses.
+Defaults to *false*.
 See [dns](dns.md#links) for more details.

 Optional consumers may be specified as `nil` in the deployment manifest to block consumption of any providers.